8x8c/Rust-Imageboards/README.md

 Each directory here is its own seperate app.
-Search git for rust imageboards and you will find lots of absurdly over-complicated apps.
-It doesn't have to be that way.
 Cargo.toml and main.rs is all you need to make a working imageboard in Rust.